In this article we'll talk about the technical terms of online training and e-learning.

 That's it in a nutshell.

-Scorm is actually very old.
-The version 1.2 is from 1998, the version 2004 from... exactly, from 2004.
+SCORM is actually very old.
+Version 1.2 was published in 1998, Version 2004 is from ... well, from 2004.
 Meanwhile there are much more powerful successors, for example xAPI.
-This technology comes more from the 'User Experience Tracking'.
-It allows you to track how long a user has been looking at what on which page and what he has clicked on... basically what Amazon, Facebook and Co. collect from all of us when we surf on their pages.
+This technology comes more from the field of 'User Experience Tracking'.
+It allows you to track how long a user has been looking at what on which page and what they clicked on... basically what Amazon, Facebook and Co. collect from all of us when we surf on their pages.
 If you collect everything, you also know if all pages have been visited and if a test has been passed.

-Although Scorm is really old and very basic, probably over 90% of all e-learning courses in the world are still running in Scorm standard.
+Although SCORM is really old and very basic, probably over 90% of all e-learning courses in the world are still running on the SCORM standard.

 Why?